muhammadegaa/ezstudy/README.md

 4. Share your Peer ID with your tutor/student (click the copy button)
 5. Features available during sessions:
    - Free WebRTC video and audio (no paid services!)
+   - **Real-time transcription** - Click "Start" to transcribe what's being said
+   - **Visual aids** - Automatic GIFs/animations appear for concepts like physics laws, chemical reactions, etc.
    - Screen sharing for presentations
    - Real-time chat messaging
    - Integrated translation panel
    - Mute/unmute audio and video controls
+6. **Understanding Features:**
+   - Enable transcription to see real-time text of what the professor says
+   - Visual aids automatically show relevant GIFs/animations for academic concepts
-6. Use the translation features during calls to translate academic terms
+   - Use translation features to translate academic terms to your language
 7. Click "Leave" to exit the session

 ## Sample Lecture Texts